-A lot can change in the years following a divorce and the creation of a custody schedule.
+A lot can change in the years following a divorce and the creation of a custody schedule in Texas.
 Children grow up; parents get remarried or find new jobs; financial circumstances often fluctuate.
-During that time, grounds for full custody of a child can change dramatically between the parents.
+During that time, grounds for full custody of a child can change dramatically between the parents, which may necessitate a change in custody or child support modification Texas.

-Considering all that can change in the lives of parents and children, it can be important for parents with custody and visitation agreements to understand when and if that agreement might change.
+Considering all that can happen in the lives of both parents and children, it is important for parents with custody and visitation agreements to understand how Texas custody laws work, when and if that agreement might change and the reasons a judge will change custody in Texas.

 When a child custody modification may be appropriate in Texas

-In accordance with Texas modification laws, there are three reasons a judge will change custody to a sole or joint arrangement.
+In accordance with Texas modification laws, there are three reasons a judge will change custody in Texas to a sole or joint arrangement.
 These three include:

-- A child expressing his or her preference to the court (as long as he or she is at least 12 years old)
+- A child expressing his or her preference to the court (as long as he or she is at least 12 years old), where a child wants to live with noncustodial parent in Texas; or

-Material changes in circumstances are perhaps the most common reason for a parent to request modification.
+Material changes in circumstances are perhaps the most common reason for a parent to request modification of child custody in Texas.
 Changes that are temporary or insignificant in the context of custody arrangements may not result in modification.
 For instance, if you move across the city, modification may not be granted.
 On the other hand, if you want to move to a different state, you will likely need to request a modification to the custody orders.

-It is important to note that in addition to there being grounds to modify possession of or access to a child, the courts must also determine whether that modification is in the best interest of the child.
-Moving a child to a different state may benefit you but it may not be in the child’s best interest if the child doesn’t get to spend time with the other parent.
+It is important to note that in addition to there being grounds to modify possession of or access to a child, the courts must also determine whether a modification to order a change of custody is in the best interest of the child.
+Moving a child to a different state may benefit you, but it may not be in the child’s best interest if the child doesn’t get to spend time with the other parent.

-An experienced family law attorney is your best resource to resolve custody modification issues
+An experienced family law attorney is your best resource to help with a modification of child custody in Texas

-If your ex is attempting to modify your custody agreement, or if you want to pursue modification, then it is critical to understand your legal options.
-Agreements regarding custody, access and visitation are vital to the parent-child relationship and the wellbeing of the child, so modifications should not be made without cause or legal counsel.
+If your ex is attempting to modify your custody agreement, or if you want to pursue modification, then it is critical to understand Texas custody laws and your legal options.
+Agreements regarding custody, access and visitation are vital to the parent-child relationship and the well-being of the child, so a modification of child custody in Texas should not be made without cause or legal counsel.

 The courts do not take requests to modify custody lightly either.
 By that we mean if you’re asking the court to flip primary custody (and the right to designate primary residence) from the other parent to you, you better be prepared to provide clear and convincing evidence that a material or substantial change of the parties to the suit or the child has occurred.